royby-cyberark/AWSIoTWebinar/aws-iot-hands-on.md

 * Delete S3 bucket
   * Delete all files and folders
   * Delete bucket
-* //TODO find all "created" roles during the process - search roles for webinar (other?)
 * Open the IAM service and delete all policies and roles:
   * Open "Roles"
   * Search for `webinar` (Assuming you adhered to the values in this guide)